 Watch this recipe video for Spicy Southwest Whole30 Stuffed Peppers!

-These Spicy Southwest Whole30 Stuffed Peppers are great for a quick, easy healthy dinner recipe!
+These Spicy Southwest Healthy Stuffed Peppers are great for a quick, easy dinner recipe!

 Now that we have a baby, we basically have ZERO time to make dinner from scratch.
 I’m not sure how other moms do it!
 All I know is that weekend meal prep is my new way of life and I’m not complaining.
 I ended up making these Spicy Southwest Whole30 Stuffed Peppers in advance, refrigerating them, and then had them ready to go for throughout the week.